-15. Subsection (f) seeks to preserve the individual's common law and statutory rights against the unilateral decision of a provider to remove or restrict them.
+1 2 3 4 5 6 4513.
+Subsection (f) seeks to preserve the individual's common law and statutory rights against the unilateral decision of a provider to remove or restrict them.
 Thus a provider may not evade this Act by adopting the law of another jurisdiction.
 Nor may a provider contract for a distant forum or the surrender of rights or remedies under other law, including the right to proceed by way of a class action when appropriate.

-16. The failure of a provider to include in an agreement the provisions required by this section is a violation of the Act and justifies administrative enforcement under sections 32-33 and private enforcement under section 35.
+7 8 9 10 11 12 1614.
+The failure of a provider to include in an agreement the provisions required by this section is a violation of the Act and justifies administrative enforcement under sections 32-33 and private enforcement under section 35.
 Even if omitted, however, subsection (g) makes the required provisions part of the agreement.
-Conversely, a provision that violates subsections (d)-(f) is void, but this does not render the entire agreement void.

-SECTION 20.
-CANCELLATION OF AGREEMENT; WAIVER.

-(a) An individual may cancel an agreement before midnight of the third business day after the individual assents to it, unless the agreement does not comply with subsection (b) or Section 19 or 28, in which event the individual may cancel the agreement within 30 days after the individual assents to it.
-To exercise the right to cancel, the individual must give notice in a record to the provider.
+Conversely, aA provision that violates subsections (d) (e) or (f) is void, but this does not render the entire agreement void.
+13 SECTION 20.
+CANCELLATION OF AGREEMENT; WAIVER TERMINATION 14 OF AGREEMENT.
+15 (a) An individual may terminate an agreement at any time, without penalty or obligation, 16 by giving the provider notice in a record.
+17 (b) A provider may terminate an agreement if an individual fails for 60 days to make a 18 payment or deposit required by the agreement or for other good cause.
+19 (c) If an agreement is terminated for any reason: 20 (1) the provider shall, within seven business days of the termination, pay the 21 individual all money that the provider or its designee has received from or on behalf of the 22 individual, other than: 23 (A) an amount properly disbursed to a creditor; and 24 (B) fees earned pursuant to Section 23; and 25 (2) all powers of attorney granted by the individual to the provider are revoked 26 and ineffective.
+27 (a) An individual may cancel an agreement before midnight of the third business day 28 after the individual assents to it, unless the agreement does not comply with subsection (b) or 29 Section 19 or 28, in which event the individual may cancel the agreement within 30 days after

+1 the individual assents to it.
+To exercise the right to cancel, the individual must give notice in a

+2 record to the provider.
 Notice by mail is given when mailed.

-(b) An agreement must be accompanied by a form that contains in bold-face type, surrounded by bold black lines:
+3 (b) An agreement must be accompanied by a form that contains in bold-face type,

+4 surrounded by bold black lines:

-Notice of Right to Cancel
+5 Notice of Right to Cancel

-You may cancel this agreement, without any penalty or obligation, at any time before midnight of the third business day that begins the day after you agree to it by electronic communication or by signing it.
+6 You may cancel this agreement, without any penalty or obligation, at any

+7 time before midnight of the third business day that begins the day after you agree to

+8 it by electronic communication or by signing it.

-To cancel this agreement during this period, send an e-mail to notice, or any other written notice to \\\\\ at \\\\\\\ before midnight on \\\\\\
+9 To cancel this agreement during this period, send an e-mail to

-E-mail address of provider or mail or deliver a signed, dated copy of this
+10 or mail or deliver a signed, dated copy of this

+11 -E-mail address of provider

+12 notice, or any other written notice to

-Name of provider
+13 Name of provider

+14 atbefore midnight on

-Address of provider Date
+15 Address of provider Date

-If you cancel this agreement within the 3-day period, we will refund all money you already have paid us.
+16 If you cancel this agreement within the 3-day period, we will refund all money you

+17 already have paid us.

-You also may terminate this agreement at any later time, but we may not be required to refund fees you have paid us.
+18 You also may terminate this agreement at any later time, but we may not be

+19 required to refund fees you have paid us.

-I cancel this agreement,
+20 - I cancel this agreement,

+21 22 --------------------------------------

-Print your name
+23 1 rini your name

-Signature

-Date
+23 24

+∠ '+